RemyXVX/Bandwebpage/README.md

 * GitBash

 ## Description
-_Created a webpage to display that we could add/apply borders in CSS_
+_Created a webpage to display that we could add/apply borders, boxing and floats in CSS_

 ## Setup/Installation Requirements
 * _Copy/clone repo on your device_